ansys/pyansys-dev-guide/doc/source/library_description/template.rst

 ################

 Starting a new project from scratch is a tedious task.
-For this reason, the `ansys-tempaltes` tool was created in order to simplify the starting process and make it more dynamic.
+For this reason, the `ansys-templates`_ tool was created to simplify the starting process and make it more dynamic.
 Any rendered project will be compliant with the latest PyAnsys coding and API style guidelines.